The Platform Trade-Off in the ServiceNow Ecosystem

 2. The 'Agentic AI' Premium

 With ServiceNow's aggressive push into 'Agentic AI' in 2025, the valuation goalposts have moved.
-Buyers are paying premiums for ISVs that have integrated Now Assist skills natively.
+Buyers are paying more attention to ISVs that have integrated Now Assist skills natively.
 If your app is 'AI-Ready'—meaning it feeds structured, clean data into ServiceNow's generative models—you command a higher multiple.
 Why?
 Because you make the core platform stickier.
-We are seeing a 1.5x - 2x turn premium for ISVs that demonstrate measurable AI adoption (e.g., 'deflected tickets' or 'autonomous resolutions') versus legacy workflow apps.
+ISVs that demonstrate measurable AI adoption, such as deflected tickets or automated resolutions, can tell a stronger buyer story than legacy workflow apps.

 Strategic Exit Readiness: Escaping the 'Lifestyle Business' Trap